-The Student Engagement office also provides recreational opportunities for students including social, athletic, E-Sports, and intramural.
-These events occur largely in the evenings from 7pm - 11pm in Draddy Gymnasium and Gaelic Park.
-Students can participate in numerous intramural leagues, including flag football, soccer, and basketball, as well as several one-day tournaments and E-Sports video gaming leagues.
-All leagues are free for all undergraduate students both male and female, and registration for each sport can be done on IMLeagues.com.
-The Recreation Coordinator may be reached at 718-862-7889, or at recreation@manhattan.edu.
+The Student Engagement office also provides recreational opportunities for students including social, athletic, Esports, and intramural.
+These events occur largely in the evenings in Draddy Gymnasium, Gaelic Park, and Raymond W. Kelly Student Commons.
+Students can participate in numerous intramural leagues, including volleyball, flag football, soccer, and basketball, as well as several one-day tournaments and Esports video gaming leagues.
+All leagues are free for all undergraduate students both male and female, and registration for each sport is done on IMLeagues.com.
+The Recreation Manager may be reached at recreation@manhattan.edu.